CSGuides/grad-job-guide/_jobs/general.md

   <p>When applying to these institutions, it's important to convey
   why they should take your application seriously.
-We recommend including a few sentences in your cover letter and research statement explicitly stating why you really want to go there (e.g., you speak the local language, have family there, or are not tied to the U.S.).
+We recommend including a few sentences in your cover letter and research statement explicitly stating why you really want to go there (e.g., you speak the local language, have family there, or are not tied to the US).
 Also emphasize these points during phone calls and interviews.
 For example, [Claire](/grad-job-guide/about#authors)'s Francophone background and fluency in French were relevant in Canada, even outside Quebec.</p>